 Definitions

-The definitions in OAR 340-200-0020, 340-238-0040 and this rule apply to this division.
-If the same term is defined in this rule and 340-200-0020 or 340-238-0040, the definition in this rule applies to this division.
-Applicable definitions have the same meaning as those provided in 40 CFR 60.51c including, but not limited to:
+The definitions in OAR 340-200-0020, 340-238-0040 and this rule apply to this division, except for OAR 340-230-0415 and 340-230-0500.
+If the same term is defined in this rule and OAR 340-200-0020 or 340-238-0040, the definition in this rule applies to this division.

 (1) "Acid Gases" means any exhaust gas that includes hydrogen chloride and sulfur dioxide.

-(2) "Air curtain incinerator" means an incinerator that operates by forcefully projecting a curtain of air across an open chamber or pit in which combustion occurs.
-Incinerators of that type can be constructed above or below ground and with or without refractory walls and floor.
+(2) "Administrator" means the Administrator of the U.S. Environmental Protection Agency or his/her authorized representative or Administrator of a State Air Pollution Control Agency.

-(3) "CFR" means Code of Federal Regulations and, unless otherwise expressly identified, refers to the July 1, 2010 edition.
+(3) "CFR" means Code of Federal Regulations and, unless otherwise expressly identified, refers to the July 1, 2013 edition.

-(4) "Commercial and industrial solid waste incineration unit (CISWI) means any combustion device that combusts commercial and industrial waste, as defined in this subpart.
-The boundaries of a CISWI unit are defined as, but not limited to the commercial or industrial solid waste fuel feed system, grate system, flue gas system, and bottom ash.
-The CISWI unit does not include air pollution control equipment or the stack.
-The CISWI unit boundary starts at the commercial and industrial solid waste hopper (if applicable) and extends through two areas:

-(a) The combustion unit flue gas system, which ends immediately after the last combustion chamber.

-(b) The combustion unit bottom ash system, which ends at the truck loading station or similar equipment that transfers the ash to final disposal.
-It includes all ash handling systems connected to the bottom ash handling system.

-(5) "Commercial and industrial waste" means solid waste combusted in an enclosed device using controlled flame combustion without energy recovery that is a distinct operating unit of any commercial or industrial facility (including field-erected, modular, and custom built incineration units operating with starved or excess air), or solid waste combusted in an air curtain incinerator without energy recovery that is a distinct operating unit of any commercial or industrial facility.

-(6) "Continuous Emission Monitoring (CEM)" means a monitoring system for continuously measuring the emissions of a pollutant from an affected incinerator.
-Continuous monitoring equipment and operation must be certified in accordance with EPA performance specifications and quality assurance procedures outlined in 40 CFR 60, Appendices B and F, and the Department's CEM Manual.
+(4) "Continuous Emission Monitoring (CEM)" means a monitoring system for continuously measuring the emissions of a pollutant from an affected incinerator.
+Continuous emission monitoring system (CEMS) also means the total equipment that may be required to meet the data acquisition and availability requirements, used to sample, condition (if applicable), analyze, and provide a record of emissions.
+Continuous monitoring equipment and operation must be certified in accordance with EPA performance specifications and quality assurance procedures outlined in 40 CFR Part 60, Appendices B and F, and DEQ's CEM Manual.

-(7) "Crematory Incinerator" means an incinerator used solely for the cremation of human and animal bodies.
+(5) "Crematory Incinerator" means an incinerator used solely for the cremation of human and animal bodies.